 Daily Pledge: Jenks East Elementary

-Mrs. Peper's 1st grade class at Jenks East Elementary recites the Pledge of Allegiance.
+Mrs. Dalton's 1st Grade class at Jenks East Elementary recites the Pledge of Allegiance.

 by